arielalcantara/Patient-Monitoring-Website/README.md

   3. Inside the control panel, start up the Apache and MySQL modules.
   4. Place the "Patient-Monitoring-Website-master" folder inside xampp/htdocs.
   5. Open your trusty internet browser.
-  6. In the address bar, type in "localhost/Patient-Monitoring-Website-master".
+  6. In the address bar, type in 'localhost/phpmyadmin'.
+  7. Create a new database called "patient_monitoring".
+  8. Drag and drop or import the db tables from 'tools/patient_monitoring.sql'.
+  9. If you have set another password or username in phpMyAdmin, add it inside 'includes/dbconnect.inc.php'.
-  7. DONE.
+  10. DONE.
+## Work in Progress:
+- Implement checkup records and client profile editing for Admins.
+- Improve security by adding client-side form validation.